f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab2.rst

 .. image:: ./images/waf-apps-browser.png
   :align: center

-The LTM_POICY_VS application was flagged as yellow because ltm polices are not currently supported in BIG-IP Next.
+The LTM_POICY_VS application was flagged as yellow because LTM polices are not currently supported in BIG-IP Next.
 Click on this application to review the AS3 declration, and notice the application will be deployed without the LTM policies in the current release.
+Go ahead and click **Save & Deploy**.

 .. image:: ./images/ltm-policy-migration-as3.png
   :align: center